The 3 Best Pontoon Anchors for Any Condition

 No anchor is a "one size fits all" but you should be able to get one style of anchor that works well in the conditions where you usually boat and find it to work well every time.

 I did some digging across the internet and found tons of different recommendations from pontoon boat captains.
 Turns out there are three boat anchors that are very well regarded.
 One of them will surely be a match for the conditions where you usually launch your toon.

 In addition to anchors themselves, a good pontoon anchor winch comes in handy as well.

 Option 1: Fluke Anchor (By Fortress)Check Price on Amazon

 Works best in a sand or gravel bottom

 In fact, a 15-pound fluke style anchor can often hold even a big 30' pontoon boat in calmer conditions, or a 24' pontoon boat in rougher conditions.
-When selecting a fluke style anchor, keep a few things on mind.
+When selecting a fluke-style anchor, keep a few things in mind.

 The weight only does a little to hold the boat.
 Weight is really only necessary to drive the arms into the ground enough to get a good hold.
 So, if you boat on muddy bottoms, you may find that you don't need as heavy of an anchor as if you boat over sand, which needs more weight to drive the arms into.

 Not all boat anchors are equal.
 While a fluke-style anchor is, for the most part, a fairly generic product, not all perform quite the same.

 The Fortress anchor seems to stand out even among other fluke-style anchors with that extra bit of holding power.
 If you tend to toss your anchor beneath your pontoon seats, you may want to invest in this storage bag as well.